ddaypunk06/gatsby-blog/src/posts/2020-01-12-when-year-decade-turn.md

 Growing up, can be quite painful at times, but pain induces learning.
 Much like that time I touched a stove top when I was very young.
 You can be sure I didn't do that willingly again.
 I plan on doing many things differently the second time around.
 With respect to marriage, I feel much more like it is MY decision this time around.
 I also see a great future in my choice of a partner this time.
 We bring out the best in one another, and in my kids.
 With respect to family, I know I need to remain in better contact with them.

 I hope that everyone, across the world, has learned something from 2019, and even more from the past decade.
-I know I have, and thank you [Real Friends](https://www.youtube.com/watch?v=uPqho1yuos0) for this song that I absolutely overplayed since I first heard it:
+I know I have, and thank you [Real Friends](http://realfriendsband.com/) for this song that I absolutely overplayed since I first heard it:

+`youtube: uPqho1yuos0`

 > The patience I once had is running away with my youth
 > Away in its hands